 - Begin by cutting both sheets of Grafix chipboard in half, so you have four 6×12 inch pieces.

 - Cut your chipboard to the measurements indicated below.
 Label each piece with the correct letter as you go, using a pencil.
 (Scared of fractions?
 Don’t worry, you can handle this.
-With the exception of piece C, all the measurements in the left column are 1/8 inch less than the measurement before it.
+Except for piece C, all the measurements in the left column are 1/8 inch less than the measurement before it.
 So, just move over two tiny lines on your paper cutter.
-For the right hand column, all measurements are 1/16 inch less than the measurement before it.
+For the right-hand column, all measurements are 1/16 inch less than the measurement before it.
 So, just move over one tiny line on your paper cutter.)

 - Lay the pieces out in alphabetical order spaced about 1/8 inch apart.
 You’re going to attach them with decorative washi tape.
 Since washi tape isn’t all that sticky, I highly recommend adding some adhesive beneath the tape for extra durability.
 Attach all the chipboard pieces in alphabetical order.